megandieudonne/CyborgCuntGlitch/README.md

 <h2>Credit</h2>
 <p>Facilitated by Megan Dieudonné | Contact: <a href="mailto:megan.dieudonne@gmail.com">Email</a></p>
 <h4>Megan Dieudonné (b.
-1991) is a designer from Aotearoa, New Zealand, currently based in Hamburg.
+1991) is a designer from Aotearoa, New Zealand, based in Hamburg.
 She works at the intersection of graphic design and digital culture.
 After studies in Wellington (NZ) and Leipzig, she is currently a member of the <a href="http://www.digitale-grafik.com/">Digital Graphics</a> class at the <a href="https://www.hfbk-hamburg.de/en/">University of Fine Arts Hamburg (HFBK)</a>.</h4>